naomibaes/naomibaes.github.io/content/_index.md

       title: 'Research Program'
       subtitle: ''
       text: |-

-        My research investigates how concepts change their meaning, focusing on mental health.
+        Broadly speaking, I use computational approaches to study how language reflects social and cultural change and variation.
+My work develops theory-driven measures to quantify social and psychological constructs by combining insights from linguistics and psychology with methods from Natural Language Processing (a subfield of Artificial Intelligence), Computational Linguistics, and statistics.
+Because labeled data are scarce in the social sciences, I have primarily used pretrained language models, unsupervised learning, and normed lexical resources.
+My current focus is on tracing how societally relevant concepts—such as *mental health*, *trauma*, and *gender*—evolve in meaning over time using large language models and historical text corpora.

         With my PhD supervisors, I have developed a novel linguistic framework (**SIBling**) and measures to model lexical semantic change (LSC) along three dimensions that are typically overlooked by existing approaches.

         **Key Contributions:**
-        - **SIBling:** A theoretical model integrating insights from historical linguistics and psychology, reducing six types of LSC into three core dimensions: **Sentiment, Intensity, and Breadth (SIB)**. [[Prototype]](https://naomibaes.github.io/publication/journal-article_2024_acl_sibling/)
+        - **SIBling:** A theoretical model integrating insights from historical linguistics and psychology, reducing six types of LSC to three core dimensions: **Sentiment, Intensity, and Breadth (SIB)**. [[Prototype]](https://naomibaes.github.io/publication/journal-article_2024_acl_sibling/)
-        - **SIB Toolkit:** Our computational implementation of SIBling, quantifying semantic change across SIB, plus related features (**salience** and **thematic content**).
+        - **SIB Toolkit:** Our computational implementation of SIBling, quantifying semantic change across SIB, and complementary features (**salience** and **thematic content**).
 Designed for broad application across the social sciences and language domains (scientific, media, everyday).
         - **LSC-Eval:** An evaluation framework that uses LLM-generated synthetic corpora to simulate *kinds* of LSC and validate LSC detection methods, identifying optimal dimension- and domain-specific approaches. [[Prototype]](https://naomibaes.github.io/publication/preprint_2025/)
         - **Applications:** I apply SIBling to trace the historical semantic evolution of mental health-related concepts (e.g., *autism*, *schizophrenia*), analysing related cultural dynamics like **concept creep**, **pathologisation**, and **stigmatisation**.

-        This program: (1) offers a multidimensional model of conceptual change (*SIBling*), (2) develops or identifies computational tools for its application, (3) establishes a principled evaluation framework for LSC detection methods (*LSC-Eval*), and (4) demonstrates its value through detailed case studies.
-This body of work lays the groundwork for future extensions across disciplines (e.g., law, humanities) and languages.
+        This program: (1) offers a multidimensional model of semantic change (*SIBling*), (2) develops computational tools for its application (*SIB Toolkit*), (3) establishes a principled evaluation framework for LSC detection methods (*LSC-Eval*), and (4) demonstrates its value through detailed case studies.
+Together, these efforts lays the groundwork for future extensions across disciplines (e.g., law, humanities), domains, and languages.
     design:
       columns: '1'
   - block: collection